Save on pet insurance for your pet

 A recent scientific study at the University of Minnesota found a link between obesity and urinary bladder stones in dogs that is similar to the link that has been found in humans.
 Urinary bladder stones, usually made of calcium oxalate, form when there is too much of the substance in the urinary tract.
 While the link cannot totally be explained at this point, the study found that obese dogs were far more likely to have these high levels of calcium oxalate in the urinary tract, resulting in more bladder stones.
 Bladder stones are not only very painful, but can cause frequent urinary tract infections and can block the flow of urine, which can be deadly.

 Heart disease refers to the weakening or thickening of the heart muscle.
 This causes the heart to pump less efficiently and can result in a heart attack, which occurs when the blood flow through the heart becomes blocked.
 Heart disease in dogs can cause lethargy, fainting, difficulty breathing, coughing, and swelling.
 As is the case in humans, obese dogs are far more likely to develop heart disease than dogs that live at a healthy weight.

 Bottom Line: Obesity Puts Your Dog at Risk

-Like you, your dog needs to eat appropriate portions of healthy food, to get adequate physical exercise, and to get plenty of sleep.
+Like you, your dog needs to eat appropriate portions of healthy food, get adequate physical exercise, and get plenty of sleep.
 While some dogs, like some people, are more genetically predisposed to becoming obese, there is much that can be done to prevent or reverse obesity.
-It is important that you talk to your vet about your dog’s weight and get specific instructions for how to help your dog lose weight in a healthy way.
-While you may show your love to your dog by letting her share your meals and giving extra treats, the best way to show your love to your obese dog is to help her get healthy.
+It is important that you talk to your vet about your dog’s weight and get specific instructions on how to help your dog lose weight in a healthy way.
+While you may show your love to your dog by letting them share your meals and giving extra treats, the best way to show your love to your obese dog is to help them get healthy.
 Think of it as one more thing the two of you can do together.